Negation and partial axiomatizations of dependence and independence logic revisited: Preliminaries

-holds for any model $M$, any assignment $s$ and any first-order formula $\phi$.
+holds for any model $M$ and assignment $s$.
 If $\phi$ is a first-order formula, then the string $\neg\phi$, called the \emph{syntactic negation} of $\phi$, can be viewed as a first-order formula in negation normal form obtained in the usual way (i.e. by applying De Morgan's laws, the double negation law, etc.), and we write $\phi\to\psi$ for the formula $\neg\phi\cor\psi$.
-Since first-order formulas satisfy the Law of Excluded Middle $\phi\cor\neg\phi$ under the usual single-assignment semantics, Expression (\ref{fo_team_single_semantics}) implies that $\mathop{M\models_{\{s\}}\phi\cor\neg\phi}$ always holds, which, together with the flatness property, implies that $M\models_X\phi\cor\neg\phi$ holds for all teams $X$ and all models $M$, namely, the Law of Excluded Middle holds for first-order formulas also in the sense of team semantics.
+Since the law of excluded middle $\phi\cor\neg\phi$ holds for first-order formulas under the usual single-assignment semantics, by Equivalence (\ref{fo_team_single_semantics}) we know that $\mathop{M\models_{\{s\}}\phi\cor\neg\phi}$ always holds, which, together with the flatness property, implies that $M\models_X\phi\cor\neg\phi$ holds for all teams $X$ and models $M$.
+In other words, the law of excluded middle holds for first-order formulas also in the sense of team semantics.

 We now turn to dependence and independence logic.
-Well-formed formulas of independence logic (\Ind) are defined by the following grammar:
+Well-formed $\mathcal{L}$-formulas of independence logic (\Ind) are defined by the following grammar:

-where $\alpha$ ranges over first-order atomic formulas.
+where $\lambda$ ranges over first-order atomic $\mathcal{L}$-formulas.
 The formulas $\dep(\vec{x},y)$, $\vec{x}\perp_{\vec{z}}\vec{y}$ and $\vec{x}\subseteq \vec{y}$ are called \emph{dependence atom}, \emph{independence atom} and \emph{inclusion atom}, respectively.
 We refer to any of these atoms as \emph{atoms of dependence and independence}.
 For the convenience of our argument in the paper, the independence logic as defined has a richer syntax than the standard one in the literature, which has the same syntax as first-order logic extended with independence atoms only.
 The other atoms are definable in the standard independence logic; for a proof, see e.g., \cite{Pietro_thesis}. \emph{Dependence logic} (\D), which is a fragment of \Ind, is defined as first-order logic extended with dependence atoms, and first-order logic extended with inclusion atoms is called \emph{inclusion logic}.
 In this paper we will only concentrate on dependence logic and independence logic.